-A disease of the eye lens, regardless of
+A cataract is a disease of the eye lens, regardless of

 the cause; the normally clear lens becomes opaque and light transmission